1931–32 Football League

 The 1931–32 season was the 40th season of The Football League.

 Final league tables

 The tables and results below are reproduced here in the exact form that they can be found at The Rec.Sport.Soccer Statistics Foundation website and in Rothmans Book of Football League Records 1888–89 to 1978–79, with home and away statistics separated.

-Beginning with the season 1894–95, clubs finishing level on points were separated according to goal average (goals scored divided by goals conceded), or more properly put, goal ratio.
-In case one or more teams had the same goal average, this system favoured those teams who had conceded fewer goals.
-The goal average system was eventually scrapped beginning with the 1976–77 season.
-From the 1922–23 season on re-election was required of the bottom two teams of both Third Division North and Third Division South.
+Starting with the 1894–95 season, clubs that finished level on points were separated by goal average (goals scored divided by goals conceded), more accurately referred to as goal ratio.
+If one or more teams had the same goal average, the system favored teams that had conceded fewer goals.
+The goal average system was eventually discontinued beginning with the 1976–77 season.
+From the 1922–23 season onward, re-election was required for the bottom two teams in both the Third Division North and Third Division South.